confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

         group { E; F; G; H; color = "#00EE00"; label = "Temporary storage"; }
     }

-Next we copy the merged list from temporary storage, back into the portion of the list originally occupied by the merged subsections:
+Next we copy the merged list from the temporary storage back into the portion of the list originally occupied by the merged subsections:

 .. blockdiag::